Ramagiri-Ranesh/Tic-Tack-Toe/README.md

 # Tic-Tack-Toe
-Its a Game to Two players
+Its a Game to play between Two players